 authorizationconfig.
 This setting specifies a duration after which a user's cached permissions must be updated before any user action is authorized.
 This contrasts with the already existing

-ttlsetting which defines a duration after which a user's cached permissions will get updated in the background, but the previously cached (and now stale) permissions are used to authorize any user action occuring before the update concludes.
+ttlsetting which defines a duration after which a user's cached permissions will get updated in the background, but the previously cached (and now stale) permissions are used to authorize any user action occurring before the update concludes.
 If your previous

 ttlvalue is larger than the default of the new